jtb89/471Proj/README.md

   You may need to install the Python 3 and MySQL development headers and libraries like so:
   This should not be necessary for Windows you should be able to pip install mysqlclient

+  if you have pipenv installed just use pipenv shell for all the pythin packages
+    $ pip install --user pipenv

     $ sudo apt-get install python3-dev default-libmysqlclient-dev build-essential pkg-config # Debian / Ubuntu
     % sudo yum install python3-devel mysql-devel pkgconfig # Red Hat / CentOS